Have you ever had those weeks, heck months where you just go, go, go?

 This is a tough one, especially for women who feel that they have to do everything people ask of them.
 It seems to be a knee-jerk reaction to say yes all the time.

-Take a moment to look at what you’re agreeing to and if it doesn’t work for you suggest another time or a compromise (have someone help you do what’s being asked) or just politely decline.
+Take a moment to think about what you’re agreeing to and if it doesn’t work for you suggest another time or a compromise (have someone help you do what’s being asked) or just politely decline.
 The world won’t end, and people won’t dislike you if you don’t always say yes.

 Ditch the sugar